vtphan/carpo/carpo_student/INSTALL.md

 Replace the name and server address.*

 ## Install the extension with Virtual environment [Optional]
-It is recommended that you install the carpo-teacher extension in a separate python virtual environment.
+It is recommended that you install the carpo-student extension in a separate python virtual environment.
 This way, you can isolate the carpo modules from your global jupyterlab server.

 1. Install python virtual environment
 ```bash